 The Toronto School of Theology's (TST) degree programs used to be structured around four distinct departments: Biblical, Historical, Pastoral and Theological.
-Some of the references in handbooks and TST materials may still refer to these departments, and some courses will continue to be structured around these four groups, despite the fact that the TST member colleges have now begun to emphasize areas of study supported by faculty teaching and research expertise.
+Some of the references in handbooks and TST materials may still refer to these program areas, and some courses will continue to be structured around these four groups, despite the fact that the TST member colleges have now begun to emphasize areas of study supported by faculty teaching and research expertise.
 Nevertheless, at the basic degree level, students will continue to fulfill program requirements by taking courses in biblical, historical, pastoral and theological studies.

 Areas of Study